Yonle/nhttp-adapter/README.md

 ## nhttp-adapter
-An adapter of nhttp (nostr-over-http) to nostr websocket relay.
+An adapter for NoH relay server to nostr websocket relay.

 ## Setting up
 ```